danpeirce/keypad419/README.md

 ### Modifications to the Code

 * using 115200 baud rate which is more typical for the ESP32 board
+* simplified code from keypad_config.h and then moved the simplified content directly into **keypad0.ino**
+    * with the simplified code there was no need for separate files
+    * the example header file had definitions that I thought should be in a ino file.
+      Moving the definitions into the ino file resolves that issue.
 * reversed the order of the GPIO pins so that the keybad flex PCB cable would not pass over the board when connected and top side of keypad could be kept print side up.